Private limited company: Italy

 Companies append the corresponding abbreviation to their company names.

+As part of the European Union Italian companies can obtain an EU VAT registration number for cross-border trade within the EU, can be searched by both VIES and BRIS.

 Japan

 Japan passed legislation in 1996 creating a new type of business organization, godo kaisha (J-LLC), a close variant of the American LLC.
 Japanese Tax authority does not consider J-LLC (Godo-Kaisha) a pass-through entity, but as a taxable entity.